John Garcia

 Dr. Garcia, a first-generation college graduate, is a Certified Public Accountant and a Certified Analytics Professional.
 His educational credentials span a Bachelor's degree in Accounting from Cal Poly, SLO, a Master's in Accounting from the University of Notre Dame, a Master's in Predictive Analytics from Northwestern University, and a Doctorate in Business Administration from Creighton University, concentrating on finance and analytics.

 As a researcher, Dr. Garcia delves into behavioral and corporate finance, and machine learning.
-His research has been featured in distinguished journals, including the Investment Analyst Journal, Managerial Finance, Financial Markets and Portfolio Management, Applied Finance Letters, Journal of Forensic Accounting Research, and Machine Learning with Applications.
+His research has been featured in distinguished journals, including the Investment Analyst Journal, Managerial Finance, Financial Markets and Portfolio Management, Multinational Finance Journal, Applied Finance Letters, Journal of Forensic Accounting Research, and Machine Learning with Applications.

 Education